 - 24 Set random record field.
 On entry, DS:DX point to an opened FCB.
 This function sets the random record field to the same file address as the current block and record fields. - 25 Set interrupt vector.
 The interrupt vector table for the interrupt type specified in AL is set to the 4-byte address contained in DS:DX. - 26 Create a new program segment.
 On entry, DX has a segment number at which to set up a new program segment.
 The entire X'100' area at location zero in the current program segment is copied into location zero in the new program segment.
 The memory size information at location 6 in the new segment is updated and the current termination and CTRL-BREAK exit addresses (from interrupt vector table entries for interrupt types 22 and 23) are saved in the new program segment starting at X'0A'.
 They are restored from this area when the program terminates. - Random block read.
 On entry, DS:DX point to an 27 opened FCB, and CX contains a record count that must not be zero.
 The specified number of records (in terms of the record size field) are read from the file address specified by the random record field into the disk transfer address.
-If end-of-file is reached before all records have been read.
-AL returns either 01 or 03.
+If end-of-file is reached before all records have been read, AL returns either 01 or 03.
 A return of 01 indicates end-of-file and the last record is complete.
 A return of 03 indicates the last record is a partial record.
-If wrap-around above address X'FFFF' in the disk transfer segment would have occurred, as many records as possible are read and AL returns 02.
+If wrap-around above address X'FFFF' in the disk transfer segment would have occurred. as many records as possible are read and AL returns 02.
 If all records are read successfully, AL returns 00.
 In any case, CX returns with the actual number of records read, and the random record field and the current block/record fields are set to address the next record (the first record not read).

 - 28 Random block write.
 Essentially the same as function 27 above, except for writing and a writeprotect check.
 If there is insufficient space on the disk, AL returns 01 and no records are written.
 If CX is zero upon entry, no records are written, but the file is set to the length specified by the random record field, whether longer or shorter than the current file size.
 (Allocation units are released or allocated as appropriate.) - 29 Parse filename.
 On entry, DS:SI point to a command line to parse, and ES:DI point to a portion of memory to be filled with an unopened FCB.
-If AL=1 on entry, then leading separators are scanned off the command line at DS:SI.
-If AL=0, then no scan-off of leading separators takes place.
+The contents of AL are used to determine the action to take, as shown below: